Sexual Misconduct and Discrimination

 Website: eeoc.gov

 6.3 Confidential Resources.
-If an individual is not sure if they want to report to the university or to law enforcement, they can still receive advice, assistance, and support by contacting the confidential resources below.
+If an individual is not sure if they want to report to the university or to law enforcement, they can still receive advice, assistance, and support by contacting one or more of the following confidential resources:

 6.3.1.
 Corvallis Campus and Area